Alternative Credit

 IB (International Baccalaureate) Tests

 University credit may be granted in several subject areas to students who complete university-level work through the International Baccalaureate (IB) program in high school.
-A minimum score of five is required on High Level examinations for credit consideration.
-Students must provide a copy of their IB transcript to receive consideration.
-Credits awarded as a result of IB documentation will be accepted as transfer credit.
+Students must provide an offical score report directly from International Baccalaureate to receive consideration.

 Foreign Language Equivalencies

-If you feel proficient in a foreign language, you may complete the Oral Proficiency Interview and Writing Proficiency Test for academic credit.
+If you feel proficient in a foreign language, you may complete the High School Seal of Biliteracy or ACTFL Proficiency Assessment.
 The procedure is standardized in order to assess global speaking ability, measuring language production holistically by determining patterns of strengths and weaknesses.
-The proficiency levels are established by the American Council for the Teaching of Foreign Language.

 Ready to claim your college credits?